yasserprince/home-app/DEPLOYMENT_GUIDE.md

 ## Deployment Steps

+### 1. Accept Git Changes First
+Before deploying, you need to accept any pending Git changes:

+1. **Check Git Status**: Look for any pending changes in your GitHub repository (`yasserprince/home-app`)
+2. **Accept Changes**: Review and accept/merge any pending pull requests or commits
+3. **Verify Sync**: Make sure your Replit environment is synced with the latest Git changes

-### 1. Click the Deploy Button
+### 2. Click the Deploy Button
-The deployment button has been generated in your chat interface.
-Click it to start the deployment process.
+After accepting Git changes, click the deployment button in your chat interface to start the deployment process.

-### 2. Verify Environment Variables
+### 3. Verify Environment Variables
 Before deploying, ensure these environment variables are set in your deployment:

 **Required Variables:**